InformaticsMatters/okd-orchestrator/docs/source/index.rst

 The OKD Orchestrator
 ####################

+..  image:: ../images/vintage-1318361_1280.jpg

-A Cluster Orchestrator for OpenShift Origin (OKD) v3.11 and beyond.
+A Container Runtime Orchestrator for the Origin Community Distribution of Kubernetes (`OKD`_) v3.11 and beyond.

 A project sponsored by `OpenRiskNet`_.

 .. epigraph::

-   OpenRiskNet: Open e-Infrastructure to Support Data Sharing, Knowledge Integration and in silico Analysis and Modelling in Risk Assessment
+   *OpenRiskNet: Open e-Infrastructure to Support Data Sharing, Knowledge Integration and in silico Analysis and Modelling in Risk Assessment*

    -- Project Number 731075